 Demonstration (RAD).
-The first set of units were converted in 2017, with the remaining units being converted in FY 2018.
+The first set of units will be converted by October 1, 2016, with the remaining units being converted in 2016 and 2017.
 Long term, this offers an opportunity for the FCRHA to undertake long-deferred capital improvements, which will be explored over the coming years.
 Residents will benefit from these improvements, as well from the project-based voucher assistance.

-The FCRHA requested authorization in FY 2017 MTW Plan to establish a local MTW Section 8 project-based voucher program.
-The FCRHA was authorized to utilize the advantages of project-based voucher assistance in the development/redevelopment of housing by providing a commitment of vouchers in projects being developed by the FCRHA or private developers using FCRHA or Fairfax County land or units or FCRHA financing utilizing an alternative competitive process, such as the Public-Private Educational Facilities Infrastructure Act or another locally-administered procurement process.
-Further, the authorization allows the FCRHA to utilize project-based vouchers for its own FCRP units without competition.
+The FCRHA is requesting authorization in this FY 2017 MTW Plan to establish a local MTW Section 8 project-based voucher program.
+The FCRHA will be authorized to utilize the advantages of project-based voucher assistance in the development/redevelopment of housing by providing a commitment of vouchers in projects being developed by the FCRHA or private developers using FCRHA or Fairfax County land or units or FCRHA financing utilizing an alternative competitive process, such as the Public-Private Educational Facilities Infrastructure Act or another locally-administered procurement process.
+Further, the authorization will allow the FCRHA to utilize project-based vouchers for its own FCRP units without competition.

 2. Enhancements to the Family Self-Sufficiency Program: The FCRHA contracted with True Purpose Leadership to evaluate the Family Self-Sufficiency (FSS) program.
-Because of several key issues raised during focus groups, interviews, and surveys of current and past FSS participants, several modifications to the FSS program were approved in the FY 2017 Plan intended to enhance participant experience and the overall efficacy of the program to further incentivize moving to homeownership.
+Because of several key issues raised during focus groups, interviews, and surveys of current and past FSS participants, there are several modifications to the FSS program included in the FY 2017 Plan intended to enhance participant experience and the overall efficacy of the program to further incentivize moving to homeownership.
 These include restructuring the escrow component of the program, allowing participants to opt out of accruing interest on their escrow, establishing a work requirement, and to exclude all but \$480 of a head of household's income for the purpose of calculating rent when they are enrolled in a full time education program.
-These activities are making the FSS program stronger and more effective at moving families to self-sufficiency.
+It is expected that these activities will make the FSS program stronger and more effective at moving families to self-sufficiency.